- TXBA Locals Join Us

 - HeadquartersHelp

 You’ll never sound like Stevie Ray Vaughan using blues scales.
-That’s because he didn’t study or play scales to get his sound.
+He didn’t study or play scales to get his sound.
 He studied and played licks.
 There’s a big difference.

 This lesson introduces the concept of the 5 Essential Blues Boxes, doing a brief explanation of what each box sounds like.